 Fourth, the new and limited CFC regime allows important exemptions that essentially lower the tax burden on CFCs located in low-tax jurisdictions.
 In particular, the finance company exemption allows the financing of high-tax subsidiaries via a low-tax CFC.
 Fifth, historically the UK system does not charge withholding taxes on dividends paid from UK companies to their foreign shareholders.
 The UK has also signed a large number of tax treaties reducing withholding taxes on dividend and interest payments, and on royalties paid to the UK.
-Sixth, (although the position will, of course, change in due course as a consequence of Brexit, which is discussed later) the UK is part of the European Union: the EU Parent-Subsidiary Directive provides that intra-EU dividends paid by EU subsidiaries to an EU parent are exempt from withholding taxes, and the Interest and Royalties Directive provides that withholding taxes on intra-EU royalty and interest payments are set to zero.
-Finally, the UK has had generous rules for the deduction of interest payments.
+Sixth, (although the position will, of course, change in due course as a consequence of Brexit, which is discussed later) the UK is part of the European Union: the EU Parent-Subsidiary Directive provides that intra-EU dividends paid by EU subsidiaries to an EU parent are exempt from withholding taxes, and the Interest and Royalties Directive provides that withholding taxes on intra-EU royalty and interest payments.
 Although a worldwide debt cap for large companies was introduced in 2009 under the Labour government, current interest rules remain relatively generous by international standards, although these are to change and become more restrictive, as discussed later.